RanR112/RanR112/README.md

 Name: Randy Rafael.

-About me: A Back-end developer who is continuously learning and striving to better understand this field.
+About me: A Back-end developer who is continuously learning and striving to better understand this position.

 Language: Bahasa Indonesia, English